Ghurid dynasty

 The Ghurids initially ruled as vassals of the Ghaznavids and later of the Seljuks.
-However, during the early twelfth century the long-standing rivalry between the Seljuks and Ghaznavids created a power vacuum in Khurasan which the Ghurids took advantage of and began their territorial expansion.
-Ala al-Din Husayn launched a devastating raid in the Ghaznavid territory and sacked their capital, although he was defeated by the Seljuks which, for a brief period of time, would halt the rapid Ghurid expansion.
+However, during the early 12th-century the long-standing rivalry between the Seljuks and Ghaznavids created a power vacuum in eastern Afghanistan and Panjab which the Ghurids took advantage of and began their territorial expansion.
+Ala al-Din Husayn ended the Ghurid subordination to the Ghaznavids, ruthlessly sacking their capital, although he was soon defeated by the Seljuks after he stopped paying tribute to them.
+The Seljuk imperial power, however, was itself swept away in eastern Iran with the contemporaneous advent of the Khwarazmian Empire.

-However, under the diarchy of Alauddin nephews - Ghiyassuddin Ghuri and Muhammad of Ghor, the Ghurids reached zenith of their territorial expansion.
-While Ghiyasuddin was occupied with the Ghurid expansion in the west, his younger sibling Muhammad of Ghor along with his Turkic slave lieutenants began raiding in the east towards the Indian Subcontinent and by turn of the twelfth century swept down the lower Gangetic Plain and extended the Ghurid influence as far east as the Ganges delta in Bengal, while the Ghurids briefly reached as far as Gorgan (present-day Iran) in the west under Ghiyassuddin Ghuri.
+During the dyarchy of the Ala al-Din Husayn nephews – Ghiyath al-Din Muhammad and Muhammad of Ghor, the Ghurid empire reached its greatest territorial extent, holding encompassed territory from eastern Iran through easternmost India.
+While Ghiyath al-Din was occupied with the Ghurid expansion in the west, his junior partner in the dyarchy, Muhammad of Ghor and his lieutenants were active east of the Indus Valley as far as Bengal and eventually succeeded in conquering wide swaths of the Gangetic Plain, while in the west under Ghiyath al-Din, engaging in a protracted duel with the Shahs of Khwarazm, the Ghurids, reached as far as Gorgan (present-day Iran) on the shoreline of the Caspian Sea, albeit for a short time.

-Ghiyasuddin died in 1203 of illness and soon after the Ghurids suffered a catastrophe against the Qara Khitais (with the aid of the Khwarezmian Empire) in the Battle of Andkhud, fought on the banks of the Amu Darya in 1204.
-Muhammad was assassinated soon after in March 1206 on the bank of Indus, which effectively ended the Ghurid sovereignty as the subsequent rulers were vassalized by their Turkish rivals on the western frontier - the Khwrezmians under Muhammad II.
-The Ghurids continued to rule as their vassals, before they were overthrown in 1215, although their conquests in the Indian Subcontinent survived for several centuries under the evolving Delhi Sultanate established by the Ghurid Turk mamluk Qutb ud-Din Aibak.
+Ghiyath al-Din Muhammad died in 1203 of illness caused due to rheumatic disorders and soon after the Ghurids suffered a crushing defeat against the Khwrezmians aided by timely reinforcements from the Qara Khitais in the Battle of Andkhud in 1204.
+Muhammad was assassinated soon after in March 1206 which ended the Ghurid influence in Khurasan.
+The dynasty became extinguished all together within a decade when Shah Muhammad II uprooted the Ghurids in 1215.
+Their conquests in the Indian subcontinent nevertheless survived for several centuries under the evolving Delhi Sultanate established by Qutb ud-Din Aibak.

 Origins

-In the 19th century some European scholars, such as Mountstuart Elphinstone, favoured the idea that the Ghurid dynasty was related to today's Pashtun people but this is generally rejected by modern scholarship and, as explained by Morgenstierne in the Encyclopaedia of Islam, is for "various reasons very improbable".
-Some scholars state that the dynasty was of Tajik origin.
+In the 19th century some European scholars, such as Mountstuart Elphinstone, favoured the idea that the Ghurid dynasty was related to today's Pashtun people but this is generally rejected by modern scholarship.
+Contemporary scholars state that the dynasty was of Tajik origin.
+Later, due to intermarrying, the Ghurid princes were distinguished by their significant blending of Tajik, Persian, Turkic, and native Afghan ethnicities.

 Encyclopædia Iranica states: "Nor do we know anything about the ethnic stock of the Ḡūrīs in general and the Šansabānīs in particular; we can only assume that they were eastern Iranian Tajiks".
 Bosworth further points out that the actual name of the Ghurid family, Āl-e Šansab (Persianized: Šansabānī), is the Arabic pronunciation of the originally Middle Persian name Wišnasp.